gitlabhq/gitlabhq/doc/operations/moving_repositories.md

 ## Target directory is empty: use a tar pipe

 If the target directory `/mnt/gitlab/repositories` is empty the simplest thing to do is to use a tar pipe.
+This method has low overhead and tar is almost always already installed on your system.
+However, it is not possible to resume an interrupted tar pipe:  if that happens then all data must be copied again.

 ```
 # As the git user